 Focal Range

 Sigma 70mm F2.8 DG Macro is a prime lens with fixed focal lenght of 70mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 105mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of

-Nikon Micro-60mm f2.8D is a prime lens with fixed focal lenght of 60mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 90mm.
+On the other hand, the Nikon Micro-60mm f2.8D is a prime lens with fixed focal lenght of 60mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of 90mm.